strimzi/proposals/000-mm2-connector-offsets-support.md

             name: my-connector-offsets
 ```

-The ConfigMap will contain a single entry for each connector, containing the response received from the GET /connectors/{connector}/offsets endpoint.
+The ConfigMap(s) will contain a single entry for each connector, containing the response received from the GET /connectors/{connector}/offsets endpoint.
 This will make it possible to use the same ConfigMap for different connectors.
 The name of the entry will be based on the connector name, however since
 [`>` characters are not allowed in ConfigMap keys](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-object) the name will be altered to replace `->` with `,`.